statOmics/MSqRob/README.md

 Finally, we call this to install the latest version of `MSqRob` (0.7.1):

 ~~~~

 devtools::install_github("statOmics/MSqRob@MSqRob0.7.1")

 library(MSqRob)
 ~~~~

 If you encounter any issues in installing MSqRob, please let us know at https://github.com/statOmics/MSqRob/issues/1!

-## Run the MSqRob Shiny App (graphical user interface)
+### 2.2.
+Run the MSqRob Shiny App (graphical user interface)

-Just enter the following command in RStudio to run the `MSqRob` Shiny app:
+Enter the following command in RStudio to run the `MSqRob` Shiny app:

 ~~~~
 shiny::runApp(system.file("App-MSqRob", package="MSqRob"))
 ~~~~

-## Tutorial for the MSqRob Shiny App
+## 3. Tutorials for the MSqRob Shiny App

 A tutorial on using the MSqRob Shiny App can be found in Goeminne et al. (2017).
 For the *Francisella* example, one finds the peptides.txt file, the experimental annotation file (label-free_Francisella_annotation.xlsx) and the proteinGroups.txt file under  https://github.com/statOmics/MSqRobData/blob/master/inst/extdata/Francisella/.
 For the CPTAC example, these files can be found under https://github.com/statOmics/MSqRobData/tree/master/inst/extdata/CPTAC (use label-free_CPTAC_annotation.xlsx as the experimental annotation file).

-## Getting started with MSqRob in R
+## 4. Getting started with MSqRob on the command line in R

 To get started with MSqRob, we suggest to take a look at the MSqRob vignette at https://github.com/statOmics/MSqRob/blob/master/vignettes/MSqRob.Rmd